theresine1402/hello-word/README.md

 # hello-word
-my name is isaac, I lived in breuil le sec in oise
+my name is isaac, I live in breuil le sec in oise